TRADITIONAL LIME MORTAR WORK

 Why Use Lime for Old Buildings?

 Lime plaster is a traditional building material that, unlike concrete and gypsum, is breathable (vapour permeable).
-This allows the masonry to ‘breathe’, meaning moisture is not held in the masonry and can naturally evaporate.
+This allows the masonry to ‘breathe’, meaning that moisture is not retained within the masonry and can evaporate naturally.

 Gypsum plaster is used in modern houses and works well with modern cavity walls; however, most old buildings do not have cavity walls, and unfortunately, many have been incorrectly restored and plastered with gypsum or modern cement, which is not vapour-permeable and thus traps moisture in the masonry.
-Therefore, using modern materials (cement and gypsum) on old buildings often leads to dampness and mould and can cause long-term damage to the masonry.
+Therefore, the use of modern materials (cement and gypsum) on old buildings often leads to dampness and mould growth and can cause long-term damage to the masonry.

-Lime Render is breathable (vapour permeable) and has a degree of elasticity, meaning it allows the masonry to breathe and can flex with the building (old buildings naturally flex with the seasons).
+Lime Render is breathable (vapour-permeable) and has a degree of elasticity, allowing the masonry to breathe and flex with the building (old buildings naturally flex with the seasons).
 However, cement is often used as a low-cost alternative to lime render.
 Unfortunately, this is a false economy that often leads to long-term problems.

-Cement is not vapour-permeable and is hard.
+Cement is impermeable to vapour and hard.
 It will eventually crack because it will not move with the building.
-Once cement on the outside of a building cracks, water ingress arises.
+Once the cement on the exterior of a building cracks, water ingress occurs.
 Water ingress leads to cement coming away from the wall, and the wall itself becomes ‘friable’ (easily crumbled).
-Should a wall get to the stage of being friable, sections of the wall itself may need to be replaced to maintain its integrity.
+Should a wall reach the stage of being friable, sections of the wall may need to be replaced to maintain its integrity.

 Environmentally Friendly Option

-Lime is an environmentally friendly option with a lower carbon footprint from the manufacturing process than Portland cement.
+Lime is an environmentally friendly option with a lower carbon footprint than Portland cement during manufacturing.
 In addition, Lime absorbs carbon dioxide, further reducing its carbon footprint.